BurntSushi/ripgrep/GUIDE.md

   they correspond to a UTF-16 BOM, then ripgrep will transcode the contents of the file from UTF-16 to UTF-8, and then execute the search on the transcoded version of the file.
-(This incurs a performance penalty since transcoding is slower than regex searching.)
+(This incurs a performance penalty since transcoding is needed in addition to regex searching.)
 If the file contains invalid UTF-16, then the Unicode replacement codepoint is substituted in place of invalid code units.
 * To handle other cases, ripgrep provides a `-E/--encoding` flag, which permits